Navigation as Attackers Wish? Towards Building Robust Embodied Agents under Federated Learning: More Experiment Results

-We choose one of the rounds in our experiment and present the case study to illustrate the differences between the Euclidean distance given in MultiKrum \cite{Blanchard2017MachineLW} and our methods as shown in Fig. \ref{fig:mat}.
-It can be found that the attack can be hidden in traditional defense methods, while our methods can detect the malicious client clearly, demonstrating the importance of capturing the variance of vision-language alignment.
+We choose one of the rounds in our experiment and present the case study to illustrate the differences between PBA and PBA-Param, as shown in Fig. \ref{fig:mat}.
+We can see that PBA-Param cannot distinguish the malicious client as the distances of distribution of the update of attention layer parameters between different clients are quite fixed, while our methods can detect the malicious client clearly, demonstrating the importance of analyzing a smaller amount of parameters for precision.